AdamBrass/secprojects/README.md

 # secprojects
-various projects in different languages related to security, communication, etc
+Various projects in different programming/ or scripting languages related to security, networking, and automation based off coding courses with related projects in order to furthing my programming/ scripting skills.